ArshadChowdhury/mini-blogging-app/README.md

     ```

 3.  **Set up the database:**
     Create a `.env` file in the project root and add your database connection URL.
-But for local development, we'll use a SQLite database so change the schema.prisma's to -
+But for local development, we'll use a SQLite database so change the schema.prisma's url to -
     ```env
     url = "file:./dev.db"
     ```